—Glenn. W. Harrell

 Leaders are given authority to teach, preach and instruct one another, but never asked or allowed to instruct the bible, the Spirit or God himself.
 (Ephesians 4:11-16) This is much like how we cannot command the scriptures but we can and must present the commands found therein.

-Worship is not to be led, it is to be a point of humble submission.
-I can lead music, musicians, people and pets, but never true worship.
+Worship is not to be led by anyone, anywhere.
+It is to be a point of humble submission.
+I can lead music, musicians, people and pets, but never true worship or a service of worship.

 Christian worship contains authority and power of this variety: